Drift tests#

 Returns:

-The calculated p-value Kolmogorov-Smirnov test
+The test result.

 Return type:

-giskard.testing.test_drift_prediction_earth_movers_distance(model: SuiteInput | BaseModel | None = None, actual_dataset: SuiteInput | Dataset | None = None, reference_dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, classification_label: SuiteInput | str | None = None, threshold: SuiteInput | float | None = 0.2) GiskardTestMethod[source]#
+giskard.testing.test_drift_prediction_earth_movers_distance(model: SuiteInput | BaseModel | None = None, actual_dataset: SuiteInput | Dataset | None = None, reference_dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, classification_label: SuiteInput | str | None = None, threshold: SuiteInput | float | None = 0.2) GiskardTestMethod[source]ΒΆ

-Test if the Earth Mover’s Distance value between the reference and actual datasets is below the threshold for the classification labels predictions for classification model and prediction for regression models
+Test if the Earth Mover’s Distance value between the reference and actual datasets is below the threshold for the classification labels predictions for classification model and prediction for regression models.

-Example : Classification : The test is passed when the Earth Mover’s Distance value of classification labels probabilities for females between reference and actual sets is below 0.2
+Examples For classification: the test is passed when the Earth Mover’s Distance value of classification labels probabilities for females between reference and actual sets is below 0.2

-Regression : The test is passed when the Earth Mover’s Distance value of prediction for females between reference and actual sets is below 0.2
+For regression: the test is passed when the Earth Mover’s Distance value of prediction for females between reference and actual sets is below 0.2

 Parameters:

-• model (BaseModel) – uploaded model
+• model (BaseModel) – Model to test

 • actual_dataset (Dataset) – Actual dataset used to compute the test